-- (c) Our dynamic Navy requires equal consideration for those who have served in non-traditional, combat-related, nation-building roles.
-Successful performance and leadership in combat conditions demonstrate exceptional promotion potential and should be given special consideration. - (d) You should also consider for promotion those men and women possessing the education, experience, and language skills that help improve the Navy's gender and cultural awareness and those who demonstrate mentoring skills that enhance the professional development of the Navy's future male and female leaders and the wide and varied diversity of the Navy. - (e) A critical goal of the Navy is to encourage to demand innovation and efficiency to ensure that we retain an adaptive, flexible and effective naval force able to anticipate events and win across the spectrum of conflict.
-In your consideration, recognize that the continued preeminence of the Navy in the future is inextricably linked to its ability to successfully change and to manage for efficiency.
+- (d) Our dynamic Navy requires equal consideration to those who have served in non-traditional, combat-related, nation-building roles.
+Successful performance and leadership in combat conditions demonstrate exceptional promotion potential and should be given special consideration. - (e) You should also consider for promotion those men and women possessing the education, experience, and language skills that help improve the Navy's gender and cultural awareness and those who demonstrate mentoring skills that enhance the professional development of the Navy's future male and female leaders and the wide and varied diversity of the Navy. - (f) A critical goal of the Navy is to encourage -to demand -- innovation and efficiency to ensure that we retain an adaptive, flexible, and effective naval force able to anticipate events and win across the spectrum of conflict. your consideration, recognize that the continued preeminence of the Navy in the future is inextricably linked to its ability to successfully change and to manage for efficiency.
 Our future depends on male and female leaders who have demonstrated their awareness of this fact.
-Within the charter of best and fully qualified, seek to select these officers. - $\underline{1}$.
-In this age of limited resources and fiscal constraints, application of energy resource management and technology is of vital importance.
-Our institution must create energy solutions that make facilities and installations more energy efficient and encourage superior management of energy resources.
+Within the charter of best and fully qualified, seek to select these officers.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL - 2.
 Likewise, we must not restrict or limit the opportunity of any officer to think creatively, develop new ideas, take prudent risks, and maximize capabilities through sound management practices.
-Bear in mind that, in the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risk taking, and effective business practices, may reflect a variety of backgrounds.
+Bear in mind that, in the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risktaking, and effective business practices may reflect a variety of backgrounds.